colin-gourlay/sundown-sessions/src/content/releases/m/mean-gene-kelton/most-requested/index.md

 ---
 ## About

-Most Requested is a release by Mean Gene Kelton released in 1999.
-It has been featured on 1 Sundown Sessions show.
-Featured tracks include My Baby Don't Wear No Panties.
+*Most Requested* earns its place in the Sundown Sessions catalogue through “My Baby Don't Wear No Panties”, a selection that offers a direct route into Mean Gene Kelton's work.

+Heard in the context of the full release, “My Baby Don't Wear No Panties” is an invitation to explore beyond the track featured on the show.